rlberry-py/rlberry/docs/basics/userguide/agent.md

 ## Use StableBaselines3 as rlberry Agent
-With rlberry, you can use algorithm from [StableBaselines3](https://stable-baselines3.readthedocs.io/en/master/guide/algos.html) and wrap it in rlberry Agent.
+With rlberry, you can use an algorithm from [StableBaselines3](https://stable-baselines3.readthedocs.io/en/master/guide/algos.html) and wrap it in rlberry Agent.
 To do that, you need to use [StableBaselinesAgent](rlberry.agents.stable_baselines.StableBaselinesAgent).

 ```python